Demetrius Flenory Jr.: 2021–present: Black Mafia Family and Euphoria

 When speaking about the experience to The New York Post, Flenory Jr. explains: "At first it sounded crazy — I had never acted before.
 I was actually in school for business at UNLV, in Las Vegas.
 [Now] I want to act for the rest of my life.
 I feel like I found my calling.
 So, 50 basically brought acting to me.
 He's the reason that I’m acting.
 He helped me get the role, but I had to earn it and show the network [that I was the right choice]."

 Flenory Jr. received positive reception on his role as his father in the BMF television series.
 The Face described the actor's performance as "brilliant" — despite it being his acting debut.
 The crime drama series had been renewed for a second season prior to the completed airing of the first season.
 In August 2021, Flenory was revealed to be a new addition to HBO's Euphoria portraying the character of Travis, a DJ and producer.
 Being a fan of the show himself, Flenory Jr. explained: “Euphoria touches on a lot of different subjects and it’s all real world things.
 I think it’s needed for the culture, that’s why so many people love it.
 I love it.
 I watched the whole first season and I can’t wait for the next.
 It’s the truth, it’s real, it’s what’s happening out there.”

+Personal life

+Flenory Jr. began dating R&B singer Summer Walker in April 2023 to much controversy, before they split on July 31, 2023.

+On December 12, 2022, Flenory was detained at an airport due to his allegedly having two guns and ammo magazines in his luggage.